How to Get Clients by Following Your Acquisition Trail

 First, what’s an ideal prospect profile?

-Many advisors are happy to go after any prospect they can find.
+Many financial professionals are happy to go after any prospect they can find.
 But marketing 101 taught us that if you’re trying to market to everyone, you won’t be relevant to anyone.
-In a 2017 survey, 96% of advisors said they didn’t target a specific target market.1 A target market is group of consumers most likely to buy their products or services.
+Focusing on a target market may be a more effective approach.
+A target market is group of consumers most likely to buy their products or services.
 For example, a target market could be divorced men, ages 55-65, that live in the city and have more than $500,000 of investable assets.
 An ideal prospect profile provides even more focus than a target market.

 An ideal prospect profile is a description of the type of client you serve best.
 Think of it as describing a person rather than a group of people.
 The profile should describe why you love to work with them and why they love to work with you.
 It should describe their age, priorities, and challenges.